 Do you know that scene in Hitch?
 The one where Alfred says, dance is the one thing I’m not worried about.
 Me playing with color is like Alfred dancing.
 I thought I knew exactly what I was doing.
 I started the fire.
 I had the feet goin’.
 I made the pizza.
 And then I hit ’em with a little of this.
 I’m just expressing myself.
 You cannot stop it…in under 3 days, I decided that adding color to my home was the worst idea ever and that rug became unfondly known as The Purple Pig.

 I had officially wrecked my dining room in the blink of an eye.
 I sulked, shed a few tears, ignored the world, and basically shut down.
 Dramatic?
 Slightly, but it’s amazing the effect it had on my emotions because I legit cried.
 All my hopes and dreams for a fabulous, colorful Miles Redd home were shattered, and now I was stuck with a pig for a rug.

 (for reference, this is what it looked like pre pig invasion)

-In addition to the rug, I also spied some art over on @45threemodernvintage’s Instagram account.
-I’ve been yearning for a black and white abstract for some time now, so when Staci posted this piece, I DMd her immediately.
+In addition to the rug, I also spied some art over on Instagram.
+I’ve been searching for black and white abstract art, so I snapped this one up immediately.
 GIMME!
 As fate would have it, the art arrived the same day at the rug…making The Boy even happier.
-Because when you’re winding down after a hard days work (on a Friday), who doesn’t want to hang art in addition to rolling and unrolling rugs and moving tables and fancy pink chairs.
+Because when you’re winding down after a hard day’s work (on a Friday), who doesn’t want to hang art in addition to rolling and unrolling rugs and moving tables and fancy pink chairs.